 The NCM Secretariat and Podium Conference Specialists will provide assistance in obtaining visas in the form of support letters once registration is confirmed and fully paid for.

 To request a visa support letter once you have registered and paid in full please email: email@example.com

 Getting around Santa Fe

 Credit Cards – Major credit cards are widely accepted.

-Electricity – 220 volts
+Electricity – 120 Volts

 Time – From March to October, Santa Fe operates in the Mountain Daylight Time (UTC – 6 hours)